dk14/wolfram-mega/docs/dsl.md

             dsl.if("<alice_repayment_wallet_adaptor_pubkey_schnorr>", ["true"], ["false"], {}).then(pay => {
                 // alice reveals private key for an empty repayment wallet in order to sign this CET,
                 // since bob did not pay to that wallet, the key is worthless
-                // but alice gets deposit
+                // but alice gets deposit with this "empty pockets proof"
                 // ^ this plays a role of payment oracle without third-party pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
                 // note ANYPREVOUT can be used instead for convinience (if BTC adopts it)